 The University receives data from UCAS which is drawn from the details provided by applicants on their UCAS form.

 This includes data on educational, geodemographic and socio-economic background, for example general data on applicants’ school or college.
-This data also includes any disclosure by applicants of a disability, time in care or involvement in widening participation activities.
+This data also includes any disclosure by applicants of time in care or involvement in widening participation activities, for example progression programmes.

 It is then possible to use this data to understand fully an applicant’s academic potential that academic qualifications alone may not be able to demonstrate.